Dr. Richard Weinblatt

 hours a week with students who hang on their every word Usually, that

-many who pursue the ivory tower second career path, the cold wind of
+who pursue the ivory tower second career path, the cold wind of reality sets in

 community colleges, the most common setting.